The Mistress of Mayhem: Harriette Austin

 “And right then, I was hooked.
 I just needed to know that I had the potential to get published.
 I needed to hear that I was a writer from someone I felt knew.”

 “Harriette does know,” says Marie Davis, “and we know that she knows good writing when she hears it.
 That’s why her opinion means so much to us.”

 “Affirmation from Harriette goes a long way,” agrees Beverly Connor.
 “It can cover a multitude of rejection letters.”

-This article by Donny Seagraves originally appeared in Athens Magazine (date and issue coming soon).
+This article by Donny Seagraves originally appeared in Athens Magazine.